Bitterroot range ski routes

 Boulder Peak

-Boulder Peak is most easily accessed via the east ridge and southeast face.
+Boulder Peak is most easily accessed via the east ridge and southeast face from East Boulder point.
 The south face to Nelson Lake and southeast face provide moderate and long runs.
-The northeast face can be skied from the summit, but be prepared for very steep skiing, cornice danger, and a possible rappel.
 The lower northeast face can be reliably skied from about 400 vertical feet below the summit by climbing up from the creek.
+The Northeast face can be skied from the summit but it is steep enough that it is an extreme objective.
 There is a very steep and narrow couloir on the northwest face of the peak which merits further exploration.
-Summitpost.org has a good description of the route to Boulder Peak.

 The northeast face of Boulder Peak.